RensJanssen/Rotterdampas-API-Docs/source/index.md

 ---- | -----------
 400 | One or more mandatory parameters and/or headers are empty.
 401 | Wrong values in the basic authentication.
+401 | The new password does not conform the system password requirements.
 403 | Can't find the 'PasSoort'.
 403 | Can't find the 'organization' of the pass.
-403 | Error while trying to change the password.
 404 | Can't find a Pashouder with the input parameters.
 404 | Can't find a Pas with the 'passnumber' parameter.
 200 | Everything is ok.